The Economics

 The deals that fill the ring

-Five partnerships fill the loop.
-In each, an equity investment flows toward a lab and a far larger compute commitment flows back — the round trip the diagram above describes.
+Six partnerships fill the loop.
+In most, an equity investment flows toward a lab and a far larger compute commitment flows back: the round trip the diagram above describes.

-Figures as reported, May 2026 — see notes 14–18.
+Figures as reported, July 2026 · see notes 14–18 and 29.
 Equity flows one way; a much larger compute commitment flows back.
+And note the fourth row: the same investor can now sit on both labs’ cap tables at once.

 Two of these deserve a closer look, because they are where the loop tightens hardest.

 Nvidia and OpenAI.
-Nvidia announced an investment of up to $100 billion in OpenAI, disbursed in stages as data-centre capacity comes online — capacity OpenAI builds substantially by buying Nvidia’s own chips.17 The chip vendor funds the customer to buy the vendor’s chips.
+In September 2025 Nvidia announced an intent to invest “up to $100 billion” in OpenAI, to be disbursed as data-centre capacity came online; capacity OpenAI would build substantially by buying Nvidia’s own chips.17 That announcement was a letter of intent, and it was never finalised: what closed, in March 2026, was $30 billion inside OpenAI’s funding round, Ledger 2’s “announced is not signed” in the wild.29 The mechanism survives at the smaller scale: the chip vendor funds the customer to buy the vendor’s chips.
 Oracle and OpenAI.
 Oracle is not an equity investor, but it sits on the same circle: its reported five-year, roughly $300 billion Stargate compute deal with OpenAI18 is a commitment large enough to reshape Oracle’s own financial statements.

-Nvidia’s “$100 billion investment” is not a cheque in a drawer.
-It is released gradually, and most of it is expected to return to Nvidia as chip purchases.
-Strip it to the mechanism and it reads: Nvidia lends OpenAI the means to become Nvidia’s largest customer.
-That can be a perfectly rational way to seed demand — but “investment” and “pre-paid future order” are different things, and only one of them tells you the open market wants the product.
+Nvidia’s “up to $100 billion investment” made headlines for half a year; what closed was $30 billion.
+Even at the real size, strip the arrangement to its mechanism and it reads: Nvidia lends OpenAI the means to become Nvidia’s largest customer.
+That can be a perfectly rational way to seed demand, but “investment” and “pre-paid future order” are different things, and only one of them tells you the open market wants the product.

 How the loop inflates valuations